1. Gautama Buddha was born in __________.

 Explanation: Tibetan Buddhism preserved Buddhism after its decline in India.

-88. Buddhism disappeared from India but thrived in:
+88. Buddhism disappeared from India but thrived in__________.

 A) Sri Lanka and Myanmar